Carola von der Weth

 Carola von der Weth (née Manger; born 19 June 1959) is a German chess Woman FIDE Master who won East Germany Women's Chess Championship (1986).

 Life

 Carola von der Weth completed an apprenticeship as a graduate engineer for urban planning and works in the Construction and Urban Development Office of the City of Suhl.
 Her hobbies were chess and correspondence chess.
-In 1976 she took part in a East Germany Women's Chess Championship for the first time.
+In 1976 she took part in an East Germany Women's Chess Championship for the first time.
 In 1983 she won East Germany Women's Correspondence Chess Championship and in 1986 she won the 35th East Germany Women's Chess Championship.

 Chess career

 Individual Championships

 As Carola Manger, she took part in the East Germany Women's Chess Championships in 1976 in Gröditz, 1979 in Suhl, 1982 in Salzwedel, 1983 in Cottbus, 1984 in Eilenburg and 1986 in Nordhausen.
 In Nordhausen she was first with a lead of half a point in front of Iris Bröder, Annett Wagner-Michel and Antje Riedel who had the same number of points.